nehaborge/Hospital_Emergency_Room_Analysis/README.md

-# Hospital_Emergency_Room_Analysis
-Monthly analysis dashboard of hospital emergency room performance using visual analytics.
+#Hospital Emergency Room Dashboard – Monthly Report(USING EXCEL)
+##Objective:
+To design an interactive and visual dashboard that provides an overview of key metrics in a hospital’s emergency room for the every month of the year.
+Help hospital management monitor performance, patient satisfaction, wait times, admission trends, and department referrals effectively.